 While we had been eating off our garden for weeks and had 75% of our harvesting done, she had made exactly one salad for her family and was watching the rest of it rot.

 I quickly realized she didn’t know how to cook, preserve, or otherwise use what was in her garden.
+She had not invested proper time into her garden planning, and was now watch fresh, healthy, organic food rot.

 If this sounds like you, then you’ve come to the right place.
 Whether you are brand new, or you love gardening but just want to take your gardening/ harvesting skills to the next level, this is going to be an excellent opportunity.